appliedfm/appliedfm.github.io/_posts/2021-11-14-structures_are_better_than_tuples.markdown

 So readable.
 So maintainable.

 But that's not all!
-Structures also interact nicely with `match ... end`.
-In this next example we match on _some_ of the structure's fields:
+Records also interact nicely with `match ... end`.
+In this next example we match on _some_ of the records's projections:

 ```coq
 Definition pointer_base_is_zero (x: Pointer):